 The power of belief does not stop here—it also affects how we behave within the larger economic, political, and welfare spheres that shape our communities.
 How our beliefs act out on these stages affects the lives of those around us, before us, and after us, be that the life of a person or a plant.
 Our belief-inspired actions affect the health of our very planet by impacting the daily decisions we make that add up to or detract from climate change, in addition to shaping how we vote, act, and speak out against the policies and systems that shape larger-scale impact efforts.
 In this sense, we open and close doors to igniting change every day in both micro and macro ways.

-To raise awareness about our individual-impact-potential, I am introducing a new segment to this blog called Executing on Impact, with the help of my friend Sareen Handoush.
-In this segment, we will interview career and research professions who do not just dream of creating a lasting impact but are acting on these aspirations.
-We hope to inspire you, the reader, to investigate what beliefs are holding you back from having a greater impact in the world and to give you the tools to change the world, one belief at a time.
+To raise awareness about our individual impact potential, I am introducing a new segment to this blog called Executing on Impact.
+In this segment, I will interview career and research professions who do not just dream of creating a lasting impact but are acting on these aspirations.
+I hope to inspire you, the reader, to investigate what beliefs are holding you back from having a greater impact in the world and to give you the tools to change a world, one belief at a time.

 On this note, I am happy to introduce our first interviewee for Executing on Impact, Kevin Jordan.
 Kevin is a career consultant who helps individuals navigate career pivots, develop themselves professionally, and refine their leadership skills.